-Flooding from the district's main rivers is overseen and managed by the Environment Agency.
-The Environment Agency is also responsible for defining the extent of the tidal/fluvial flood zones, which are usually derived from detailed computer models.
+Tidal flooding and any flooding from the district's main rivers (River Medway, River Beult, River Teise, Lesser Teise, River Len and River Loose) continues to be managed by the Environment Agency.
+They are also responsible for defining the extent of the tidal/fluvial flood zones, which are usually derived from detailed computer models.

-Flooding from ordinary watercourses, surface water and groundwater across the borough is recorded and overseen by Kent County Council in their role as Lead Local Flood Authority.
+Flooding from ordinary watercourses, surface water and groundwater is recorded and overseen by Kent County Council in its role as Lead Local Flood Authority.
+These watercourses include the River Len (upstream from Spot Lane), the River Loose (upstream of Bockingford Lane), and the Great Stour, which has its source within the Maidstone Borough Council boundary.